-Taxpayers can deduct expenses of operating a car or truck used in a farming operation.
-Taxpayers can use the standard mileage rate or the actual expense method to compute the deduction.
+Farmers can deduct expenses of operating a car or truck used in a farming operation.
+You can use the standard mileage rate or the actual expense method to compute the deduction.

-Standard Mileage Rate (57.5¢ Per Mile for 2015)
+Standard Mileage Rate (57.5¢ Per Mile for 2020)

-When choosing the standard mileage rate, there is no deduction for depreciation, rent or lease payments, or actual operating expenses.
-Taxpayers can take the standard mileage rate for 2015 only if the taxpayer:
+When choosing the standard mileage rate, there is no additional deduction for depreciation, rent or lease payments, or actual operating expenses.
+You can use the standard mileage rate for 2020 only if you:

-- Owned the vehicle and used the standard mileage rate for the first year he or she placed the vehicle into service, or - Leased the vehicle and is using the standard mileage rate for the entire lease period (except the period, if any, before 1998).
+- Owned the vehicle and used the standard mileage rate for the first year you placed the vehicle into service, or - Leased the vehicle and are using the standard mileage rate for the entire lease period (except the period, if any, before 1998).